MicrochipTech/PIC32CXBZ2_WBZ45x_Zigbee_Home_Thermostat/README.md

 - Copy the "app.c" and "app.h" files by navigating to the following path: "../firmware/src/"
 - Paste the files under source files in your project folder (...\firmware\src).
-- Copy the "app_zigbee_handler.c" file by navigating to the following path: "../firmware/src/app_zigbee"
+- Copy the "app_zigbee_handler.c" and "app_timer.c" files by navigating to the following paths:
+	- "../firmware/src/app_zigbee"
+	- "../firmware/src/app_timer"
 - Paste the files under the respecive folders in your project folder .
+- Copy the "thThermostatCluster.c" file by navigating to the following path: "../firmware/src/config/default/zigbee/z3device/thermostat"
+- Paste the files under the respecive folders in your project folder .

-**Step 9** - Clean and build the project.
+**Step 8** - Clean and build the project.
 To run the project, select "Make and program device" button.

-**Step 10** - The data is printed onto the tera term and E-Paper display.
+**Step 9** - The data is printed onto the tera term and E-Paper display.

 - Baud rate: 115200
 - Com port: COM USB serial port